RussWinkler/SimpleJSPLoginRegistration/README.md

 # SimpleJSPLoginRegistration
-A simple and secure login and registration backend using HTML, JS, JSP (Java 8) and Postgres.
+A simple and secure login and registration backend using HTML, JS, JSP (Java 8) and Postgres (In Progress).